layaramesh/CodeWiseFacialRecognitionCNN/README.md

 - What preprocessing steps improve robustness
 - How lightweight models can be deployed in educational tools

 This work supports a research paper currently under revision for submission.
-And will be used in real-world to test feasibility.
+And will be used in the real-world to test feasibility.

 Research paper: https://drive.google.com/file/d/1BceV5Gp2VVh-fmlAwnPFNGkIKhGxUqdw/view?usp=drive_link